MdSazzadIslam/matching-engine/client/README.md

 ## License

-This project is proprietary software for Harver.
+This project is proprietary under MIT.